 Dirty windows make it more dangerous on the road.
 Especially in combination with bright light, these often become very opaque.
 So regularly wash the inside of your windshield as well.
 For the outside you can of course use your washer fluid & wipers.
 For this you must of course always be sure that there is enough spray liquid in the car and that the wipers also work correctly.
 If they are worn out, it is best to replace them as soon as possible.

 If you are still bothered by the sun, be sure to adjust your speed.
 If you are not too bothered by the sun yourself because you have clean windows, use a sun visor & have high-quality sunglasses on your face, then still adjust the speed.
 Because not everyone has taken the same precautions.
-Even if, for example, you notice in your rearview mirror that the low-hanging sun is right behind you, be careful, because it will then be directly in front of the oncoming vehicle.
+Even if you notice in your rearview mirror that the low-hanging sun is right behind you, be careful.
+Because it will then be directly in front of the oncoming vehicle.

 If you have this option, it is also not bad to adjust the route.
-Often the problem is already solved if the sun does not shine directly into your eyes, so if possible you can take a slightly different route where the sun isn’t directly in front of you.
+Often the problem is already solved if the sun does not shine directly into your eyes.
+In other words, if possible, you can take a different route where the sun isn’t directly in front of you.

 Remember that the low sun can create a dangerous situation on the road, so take extra care and stay alert while driving.